 The Candy House Novel as Speculative Fiction

-Egan’s speculative mode avoids distant projections and remains rooted in present conditions.
-She amplifies technologies already in circulation, such as surveillance, memory extraction, and algorithmic profiling, then integrates them into ordinary life.
-The book’s fictional system mirrors what is already taking shape and reveals how data begins to govern intimacy, autonomy, and the structure of thought.
+Egan’s speculative vision avoids distant projections and remains rooted in present conditions.
+She amplifies technologies already in circulation, such as surveillance, digital memory archiving, and algorithmic profiling, then integrates them into ordinary life.
+The book’s fictional system mirrors what is already materializing and reveals how data begins to govern intimacy, autonomy, and even the patterns of our thinking.
 Its familiarity is what makes it so disquieting.

 Fictional Technology and Real-World Parallels